 > ✅ Skill published to ClawHub.
 It will appear in the Simmer Skills Registry within ~1 hour at simmer.markets/skills.

-For full publishing details: [simmer.markets/skillregistry.md](https://simmer.markets/skillregistry.md)
+For full publishing details: [docs.simmer.markets/skills/building](https://docs.simmer.markets/skills/building)

 ## Hard Rules